Company logo | Codica

 Further reading: How Codica Delivered Boat Selling Website for Trade A Boat

-3. Subsidize the most valuable side of the market
+4. Subsidize the most valuable side of the market

 Uber was founded in Seattle in March 2009 as a transportation network company.
-At the very beginning, the founders were attracting drivers by paying them even if they did not have passengers.
-With the help of monetary subsidies, Uber managed to gain high-value service providers.
+At the very beginning, the founders were attracting existing drivers by paying them even if they did not have passengers.
+With the help of monetary subsidies, Uber managed to gain high-value service suppliers.
 As a result, users more readily embraced the idea of ridesharing.

-4. Organize awesome live events
+5. Organize awesome live events

 It may be a bit tough to throw a big event to promote your brand-new marketplace.
-You need to give the target audience a solid reason to attend your meetup or party, otherwise, they will ignore it.
+You need to give the target audience a solid reason to attend your meetup or party.
+Otherwise, they will ignore it.

-A solution to this challenge may be finding a prominent speaker or key people in your industry who can talk up your event.
+A solution to this challenge may be finding a prominent speaker or key people in your marketplace industry who can talk up your event.
 Such a promotion by influencers will motivate the crowd to show up.

 Besides, meetups cheer up your target audience.
 People are happier and more carefree.
 The festive atmosphere makes it easier to build a partnership with new users.